indieweb/wordpress-micropub/readme.txt

 `indieauth_scopes( $scopes )`

-This returns scopes from a plugin implementing IndieAuth or from the internal IndieAuth code.
+This returns scopes from a plugin implementing IndieAuth.
 This filter is empty by default.

 `indieauth_response( $response )`

-This returns the token auth response from a plugin implementing IndieAuth or from the internal IndieAuth code.
+This returns the token auth response from a plugin implementing IndieAuth.
 This filter is empty by default.

 ...and two hooks: